 Grand total = 120,000 sqft

 Tees are maybe the most artificial element in golf, but even well-designed tees tend to stand out of the existing environment.
 During a recent trip to the Sand Hills region of Nebraska, I played the new Red course at Dismal River.
 The course takes minimalist design to a new level by maintaining only greens and fairways.
 The fairway cuts surrounding the greens blend seamlessly into teeing grounds which are designated by yardage posts.
-Carts are allowed directly on teeing areas (note: cart on tee in photo below) to encourage speed of play.
+Golf carts are allowed directly on teeing areas to encourage speed of play.
 These grounds seem to be mostly native contours and offer flat or sidehill lies.
-Beyond creating unique teeing grounds the one height cut reduces specialized equipment and streamlines cultural practices.
+Beyond creating unique teeing grounds the one height cut reduces specialized turf equipment and streamlines cultural practices.

 Joe is the principal at Jemsek Golf Design.
 Started in 2000 to design, renovate, and restore golf courses around the world.
 Joe has worked with many other golf course architects, on over 90 projects, in 29 countries.
 Jemsek Golf Design is dedicated to designing and constructing innovative, accessible, and eco-friendly golf courses worldwide.
 My goal is to deliver services on time, adhering to a proposed budget, and respecting the surrounding natural environment. www.jemsekgolfdesign.com